-We will seek out and adopt best practises, both within the Emmaus federation and wider third, public and private sectors.
-Change will be effected with careful 'management' and communication.
+We are seeking and adopting best practices, from within the Emmaus Federation and wider third, public and private sectors.
+Change will be effected with careful 'management', optimum communication and following Co-Production (decision-making which fully involves Companions).

 High dependence on government funding